glory-kasongo-03/Doctor_appointment_booking_system/Test and Use Case Document.md

 ## 2. Book Appointment

 ## Description
-Patients can book an appointment with an available doctor.
+The patient books an appointment with an available doctor.

 ### Actor
 Patients